Lee County Literacy Coalition

 Adult One-to-One Tutoring

-The Lee County Literacy Coalition (LCLC) offers one-to-one tutoring for reading, writing, math, computer,.
-Once a learner and tutor is paired, an introduction is scheduled.
+The Lee County Literacy Coalition (LCLC) offers one-to-one tutoring for reading, writing, math, computer.
+Once a learner and tutor are paired, an introduction is scheduled.
 Learners and tutors then agree on weekly session times and location.
-Sessions are generally one hour and are hosted at a public library, the LCLC office and virtually.
-The learner determines the goals and objectives of the learning experience, whether it's improving their vocabulary to read to their grandchildren, obtaining a driver's license, passing a test to get a promotion or to obtain your GED.
+Sessions are generally one hour and are hosted at a public library, the LCLC office, or virtually.
+The learner determines the goals and objectives of the learning experience, whether it's improving vocabulary to read to grandchildren, obtaining a driver's license, passing a test to get a promotion or to obtain the GED.
 Volunteers receive a Basic Tutor Training to gain the needed fundamentals to assist adult learners that emphasize respect and confidentiality.
-Continued education opportunities are provided via webinar, meetings and on-line resources.
+Continued education opportunities are provided via webinar, meetings, and online resources.

 GED Preparation

-One -to-One GED prep is available for Language Arts Reading & Writing, Math, Science, and Social Studies.
-The Math portion involves understanding fractions, multiplication/division, word problems, and basic geometry and algebra.
+One-to-One GED prep is available for Language Arts Reading & Writing, Math, Science, and Social Studies.
+The Math portion involves understanding fractions, multiplication/division, word problems, basic geometry, and algebra.
 The Science and Social Studies portions primarily involve reading comprehension where the information is provided and the answer must be determined.

 Financial Literacy Workshop - Control Your Money